Linaro/website/_posts/current/blog/2020-09-01-bfq-saved-me-from-thrashing.md

 ---
-layout: post
-title: BFQ saved me from thrashing
+author: linus.walleij
+category: blog
+date: 2020-09-02 10:13:04
 description: In this article Linus Walleij looks at what causes thrashing and developments that help to mitigate this problem.
-date: 2020-09-02 10:13:04
 image: /assets/images/content/technology-3389917_1920-1-.jpg
+layout: post
+related_projects:
+- LSE
 tags:
 - Linaro
-  - Linus Walleij
 - Linux
-  - BFQ
-  - Budget Fair Queue
 - OOM
-  - out of memory
-  - thrashing
-  - Fedora
-  - ""
-related_projects:
-  - LSE
+- Thrashing
-category: blog
-author: linus.walleij
+title: BFQ saved me from thrashing
 ---

 # Benefits of the BFQ I/O scheduler